 The proposed sirtuin-activating nutrient in cocoa is epicatechin, a powerful kind of antioxidant also found in tea and grapes.

-As a polyphenol-rich food, pure cocoa promotes healthy blood flow, per an August 2017 study in Frontiers in Nutrition, which is important for nutrient and oxygen delivery as well as overall health — not that you needed another reason to enjoy chocolate.
+As a polyphenol-rich food, cocoa may help promote healthy blood flow, per an April 2017 Cochrane review — not that you needed another reason to enjoy chocolate.
 Just remember that the benefits are from the cocoa plant, not all the added sugar, salt and fat in processed candy bars.
 Look for the highest percentage dark chocolate you can find to reap the most benefits.